MuhametSHEHU/KNNClassifier/README.md

-# KNNClassifier using Scikit-learn library
+# KNNClassifier using Scikit-Learn library
 ## Python